omundy/learn-git-milestones/README.md

 </body>
 </html>
 ```

 - [ ] Set up a [Github page](https://pages.github.com/) "project site" for your repo
-  - [ ] Go to the settings page for your repo on Github.com and scroll aaaaallllll the way down to the Github Pages section
+  - [ ] On Github.com, go to your repo > Settings, and scroll down to the Github Pages section
   - [ ] Select the main branch source and click save
   - [ ] Do not use a theme.
 Start from scratch
   - [ ] Visit your project site at http://*username*.github.io/my-awesome-project
   - [ ] Update your project, push a new commit, and confirm your updates (note: [changes are not always instant](https://github.com/omundy/dig245-a1/deployments/activity_log?environment=github-pages))
-  - [ ] Paste this link here:
+  - [ ] ✏️ Paste this link here: